Muellegr/SeniorDesign_FrontEndDemoTest/README.md

 # SeniorDesign_FrontEndDemoTest
 OSU Senior Design to demonstrate a working, very low quality front end for an oscilloscope.
+The focus of this is to test a basic fully differential op amp and applying a DC offset to the output.
+* Selectable AC or DC mode
+* 5 selectable attenuation from 1x to 20x
+*       Impedance matched-ish to 50ohm
+* Adjustable DC offset for testing from -5v to +5v

 Due to being used in a presentation-like assignment I put a lot of focus on cleary seperating system blocks at the cost of longer signal traces.
 4 layers were used for ease of life and some signal quality.
 The back plane is nearly unused excluding some very minor power routing below the differential op amp.